 All Year Long Minimalist Resolutions That Can Simplify Your World

-This will be a New year’s minimalist resolutions for all year long but I am starting it on.
+This will be a New Year’s minimalist resolution all year, but I am starting it.
 I don’t see why starting a positive change in life should wait.
-Not like the first of the year is a magical day.
-These are some of the lessons I have learned in the short time I have been exploring the Minimalist and Freegan lifestyle.
-Later I will explore what changes I would like to make in the new year.
+It’s not like the first of the year is a magical day.
+These are some lessons I have learned in the short time I have explored the Minimalist and Freegan lifestyles.
+Later, I will explore what changes I would like to make in the new year.

 Minimalist Resolutions Lesson Learned.

 - 1- I have learned that stuff does not define you.
-Clothing, Jewelry, Cars, Job and the like are not who you are.
-Most of the time the upkeep of those possessions can be a burden.
+Clothing, Jewelry, Cars, Jobs, and the like are not who you are.
+Most of the time, the upkeep of those possessions can be a burden.

-- 3- Waste is not good and it comes in many forms.
+- 3- Waste is not sound, and it comes in many forms.
 Consuming only what you need can be gratifying and relaxing.

 - 4- It’s likely you already have everything you need.